 AGU holds an annual public lecture on a hot topic in Earth and/or space science at its annual meeting in San Francisco.

-The Mars Atmosphere and Volatile Evolution (MAVEN) mission was launched in November 2013 and it has just arrived and is orbiting Mars!
+The Mars Atmosphere and Volatile Evolution (MAVEN) mission was launched in November 2013 and it has arrived and is orbiting Mars!
 It will orbit the planet, and study the top of its atmosphere and how it interacts with sunlight and with the solar wind; the goal is to understand where the water and CO2 from an earlier atmosphere went.
 At the Public Lecture, a panel of experts will discuss the mission science concept, science observations made during the cruise to get there, observations of Comet Siding Spring (which makes a close approach to Mars in October 2014), and early observations of the Mars upper atmosphere.
 They will also go into detail about how the spacecraft was developed and launched, and the day-to-day operations as it orbits Mars.